Estimators work out how much it will cost for a company to supply products and services to its clients.

 Depending on your employer, your work could cover areas such as:

-You’d work with Health and Safety Executive inspectors and trade unions.
+You would work with Health and Safety Executive inspectors and trade unions.

-You’d need to have a good knowledge of health and safety legislation and keep up to date with changes in the law.
+You would need to have a good knowledge of health and safety legislation and keep up to date with changes in the law.

 In some companies, responsibility for health and safety may be part of another job role such as personnel or facilities management.